Tyler Legacy surprises students with College Board honors

 “It feels safe ... in knowing that I can put these on my college resume and applications.
 And knowing that I have something that helps me a little, it just feels nice to get recognized in general, acknowledged for my hard work and that it’s meant something,” Alvarez said.

 As part of the celebratory event, her mother Maria Reyes and grandmother joined her.
-Both of them were excited to be there for Alvarez and were happy Alvarez was recognized with honors.
+Both were excited to celebrate Alvarez.

 “It means a lot because she’s come from a single parent home and my mother, her grandmother is going through throat cancer and she just finished her chemo and radiation.
 I just know that sometimes she gets anxiety and stress but then she also has this in the back of her mind.
 Potentially the sky's the limit for her,” Reyes said.
 “We’re so proud and excited for her.”

 Another Tyler Legacy parent, Elvia Balderas, showed up to support her daughter Pilar Balderas.
-But for Elvia, she mentioned that she was surprised her daughter was presented with college honors.
+But for Elvia, she was surprised her daughter was presented with college honors.

 “I was really surprised for her to receive this because we got here with the language being totally different.
 It’s all her efforts and it’s been big because it's been a massive change.
 The education system over there in Mexico compared to here has been different,” Elvia Balderas said.

-Balderas said her daughter has had to adapt to a new environment, as she started attending Tyler Legacy in 2019 when her family moved to Tyler from the Mexico City of San Luis Potosi.
+Balderas said her daughter has had to adapt to a new environment, as she started attending Tyler Legacy in 2019 when her family moved to Tyler from the Mexican city of San Luis Potosi.

-Elvia Balderas, said she is proud of her daughter, especially how fast she adapted to a new country.
-She said at first she was concerned because not only was she adapting to a different culture but a new education system that also came with a language barrier she had to face.
+Elvia Balderas said she is proud of her daughter, especially how fast she adapted to a new country, culture, education system and a language barrier.

-Elvia Balderas also mentioned that she is very thankful for the Tyler ISD teachers, coaches and counselors who have encouraged her and have been able to help her with learning the education system in the U.S, especially guiding her to expand her knowledge with dual credit courses and AP classes.
+Pilar Balderas added she is very thankful for the Tyler ISD teachers, coaches and counselors who have encouraged her and have been able to help her with learning the education system in the U.S., especially guiding her to expand her knowledge with dual credit courses and Advanced Placement classes.

-“I am really thankful for all the opportunities that have been given to me and that are offered,” added Pilar Balderas.
+“I am really thankful for all the opportunities that have been given to me and that are offered,” Pilar Balderas said.

 College Board National African American Recognition Program Scholars were Taylor Kimbro, Tori Ransom and Trinity Smith.